Constraining primordial black holes as dark matter using AMS-02 data: The propagation of evaporated electrons and positrons

 Assuming all DM in the Milky Way consists of PBHs with a monochromatic mass distribution, we present the electron and positron spectra after propagation in Fig. \ref{fig:flux}.
 The fluxes $\Phi_{e^++e^-}$ are obtained with Prop.
 6 in Tab. \ref{tab:1} and a solar modulation potential of $0.6\,{\rm GeV}$.
 Due to the reacceleration, the energies of the ejected electron/positron at sub-${\rm GeV}$ scale are boosted to the ${\rm GeV}$ range, aligning with the range covered by the AMS-02 data \cite{AMS:2013fma, AMS:2014gdf}.
 Therefore, the AMS-02 data can be employed to constrain the fraction of PBHs.
 As shown in Fig. \ref{fig:flux}, the flux $\Phi_{e^++e^-}$ decreases rapidly with the PBH mass $M_\pb$.

-The astrophysical CR background encompasses conventional primary electrons, such as those originating from supernova remnants, as well as secondary electrons and positrons generated through inelastic collisions between cosmic ray nuclei and the interstellar medium.
+The astrophysical CR background encompasses conventional primary electrons, such as those originating from supernova remnants, as well as secondary electrons and positrons generated through inelastic collisions between CR nuclei and the interstellar medium.
 As we seek spectral features that stand out from the "smooth" background, it is reasonable to assume that the majority of the observational data can be well-fitted by the background.
 Following Ref. \cite{Huang:2016pxg}, we utilize the empirical model, which includes the primary electrons, secondary electrons/positrons, and the electron/positron excess from the extra source:

-Therefore, the total background energy spectrum of electrons plus positrons $\phi_{{\rm bkg},\,e^\pm}$ is
+Therefore, the total background energy spectrum of electrons plus positrons $\Phi_{{\rm bkg},\,e^\pm}$ is

 where the factor 1.6 accounts for the asymmetry of electrons and positrons generated in $pp$ collisions \cite{Kamae:2006bf}.
 The best-fit parameters can be found in Tab. \uppercase\expandafter{\romannumeral3} of Ref. \cite{Huang:2016pxg}.
 In general, we directly fit the CR data with the model described above, focusing solely on the numerical shape without calculating the propagation of the background.
 In contrast, for the PBH source, we carefully calculate the propagation.
-When incorporating the contribution of the PBH source into the model, we optimize the fitting results by introducing the adjustment factor $\alpha_iE^{\bt_i}$, with $i=e^-$, $e^+$, and ${\rm s}$ correspond to $\phi_{e^-}$, $\phi_{e^+}$, and $\phi_{\rm s}$, respectively.
+When incorporating the contribution of the PBH source into the model, we optimize the fitting results by introducing the adjustment factors $\alpha_iE^{\bt_i}$, with $i=e^-$, $e^+$, and ${\rm s}$ correspond to $\phi_{e^-}$, $\phi_{e^+}$, and $\phi_{\rm s}$, respectively.
+This adjustment enables us to derive more conservative constraints.